Buchans: Buchans since 1984

 There has been intermittent renewed private interest in the recycling of mine tailings to remove Barite for use in engineering services related to offshore drilling.
 A reorganized version of the Barite recycling operation first attempted by Asarco in the early 1980s, prepared and tested by another group in the late 1990s, did operate under Pennecon in 2009 and intermittently under another partnership in the 2010s.
 The tailings ponds near the Lucky Strike mine site contain millions of tons of material that is 30% barite.

 In the years since the Asarco mine closure, many businesses continue to thrive in the town of Buchans.
 It remains a tourist destination - especially for people interested in fishing, hunting, hiking, other outdoor activities or learning about the town's rich mining heritage.

 Many Buchans expatriates return often and maintain a strong connection with their hometown.
 In 1986, the Town of Buchans held the first "Come Home Year" festival to encourage former residents to return and celebrate the town's rich history and heritage.
-Come Home Year festivals have more recently been held every five years, in the summers of 1997, 2002, 2007 and 2012.
-The 2017 Come Home Year event marked 90 years since the formation of the town of Buchans.
+Come Home Year festivals have more recently been held every five years, in the summers of 1997, 2002, 2007, 2012, and 2017.
+The 2022 Come Home Year event marked 95 years since the founding of the town of Buchans.
 A shorter festival, known as the "Lucky Strike Festival" has been held annually in July during the years between Come Home Year festivals.
 Fundraising efforts at these events, as well as others such as the annual "Save Our Plant" (SOP) curling bonspiel help ensure that the residents of Buchans are able to continue to maintain and enjoy many of the exceptional recreational facilities and amenities established during the Asarco mining era.